PECOS-packages/PECOS/design/runtime-production-milestone.md

 necessary before studying parity.
 Synthetic tests do not establish simulator or device-model equivalence.
 Keep #827 draft; do not merge either PR.

-## Production self-review of f3bb9f75
+## Historical production self-review of f3bb9f75

+The raw-scan containment below was superseded by the separate-review fixes.

 Two confirmed admission issues were reproduced before correction: